 The Elf Decided to Give You a Second Chance

 Sadly your behaviour yesterday wasn’t great. <Insert Elf’s Name Here> decided that instead of going to the North Pole to tell Santa he’d just skip having to report it wasn’t your best day and let you try again today.
 Let’s make sure today is better!
+We have lots of ideas here for using your Elf on the Shelf to promote positive behaviour.

 TO ENCOURAGE BETTER SLEEP & BED TIMES